berkeley-gif/caladapt-docs/docs/source/index.rst

 Cal-Adapt is developed by the `Geospatial Innovation Facility (GIF), UC Berkeley <http://gif.berkeley.edu/>`_ with funding and advisory oversight by the `California Energy Commission <http://www.energy.ca.gov/>`_.

+We are working on a new generation of climate tools for California using the Cal-Adapt API.
+You can preview these on our `beta site <http://beta.cal-adapt.org/>`_.

+.. note:: We are working on documenting the Cal-Adapt API and adding more examples and tutorials.
+Check back for updates.

 Cal-Adapt API
 -----------------